jesstice/inhabitent/README.md

 ![Screenshot of Inhabitent Home Page](themes/inhabitent/images/homepage-screenshot.png)

 ## Description
 This dynamic multi-page website was built using HTML, CSS, PHP, and jQuery, and using WordPress as a content management system.
-The site is for Habitent Camping Supply Co., and includes a display of hispter camping products and a blog.
+The site is for Inhabitent Camping Supply Co., and includes a display of hispter camping products and a blog.

 ## Technologies Used
 - AJAX